ncatlab/nlab-content/pages/1466.md

 Altogether, these may be seen as axiomatising the notion of *approximate* [[equivalence relation|equivalence]].
 If $\approx$ is an approximate equivalence relation, then we might expect it to be
 *  [[reflexive relation|reflexive]]: $x \approx x$ and
-*  [[symmetric relation|symmetric]]: $x \approx y$ iff $y \approx $, but
+*  [[symmetric relation|symmetric]]: $x \approx y$ iff $y \approx x$, but
 *  NOT [[transitive relation|transitive]]: $x \approx y \approx z$ does not necessarily mean that $x \approx z$.

 One could stop there, but this is not a very useful notion of approximation.
 Instead we generalise to a *family* of approximate equivalence relations and impose the $\frac{\varepsilon}{2}$ principle to allow them to be used.
 This is nearly the definition of uniform space; in particular, the first axiom states precisely that each entourage is reflexive.
-The symmetry axiom in the standard definition is weaker than requiring each individual entourage to be symmetric, but that is not an essential change; every uniformity has a base consisting of only symmetric entourages.
+The symmetry axiom in the standard definition is weaker than requiring each individual entourage to be symmetric, but that is not an essential change; every uniformity has a base consisting of its symmetric entourages.
 The final three axioms have already been explained as a closure condition; they force equivalent uniformities on a given set (in the sense that the [[identity function]] on the set is uniformaly continuous either way) to be equal.

 +--{.query}
 [[Todd Trimble|Todd]]: Nice mop-up job, Toby -- thanks.

+[[Toby Bartels|Toby]]:  You\'re welcome; I\'m glad that you like it.
 =--

 ## References